tycrek/ass/.github/README.md

 Any existing object storage server that's compatible with [Amazon S3] can be used with ass.
 I personally host my files using Digital Ocean Spaces, which implements S3.

-S3 servers are generally very fast and have very good uptime, though this will depend on the hosting provider and plan you choose.
+S3 servers are generally very fast & have very good uptime, though this will depend on the hosting provider & plan you choose.

 ### Skynet

 [Skynet] is a decentralized CDN created by [Skynet Labs].
 It utilizes the [Sia] blockchain, the leading decentralized cloud storage platform, which boasts "no signups, no servers, no trusted third parties".

-For hosts who are looking for a reliable, always available storage solution with lots of capacity and no costs, Skynet may be your best option.
+For hosts who are looking for a reliable, always available storage solution with lots of capacity & no costs, Skynet may be your best option.
 However, uploads tend to be on the slower side (though speeds will improve as the Sia network grows).

 [Amazon S3]: https://en.wikipedia.org/wiki/Amazon_S3
 [Skynet Labs]: https://github.com/SkynetLabs